In anticipation of Hurricane Florence, please review this emergency information.

 Click here to access your Employee Portal.

-View the Rowan-Salisbury School System's Comprehensive Annual Financial Statements for the last three years below.
+View the Rowan-Salisbury School System's Comprehensive Annual Financial Statements for the last four years below.

 NC General Statute 115C-105.25(c) Budget Flexibility